 Start by communicating your expectations around responding to email and keeping calendars updated.
 In a remote setting, these things are critical to a well-functioning team.

 Montgomery recommends being specific about email response times.
-For example, “respond within 12 hours if it’s urgent, or 24-48 hours if not.”
+For example, “respond within 12 hours if it’s urgent, or 24–48 hours if not.”
 (Your response time expectations may be different, especially if you supervise part-time employees.)
 “I can’t pop by my colleague’s office to see if she received my email,” Montgomery says, “and I can’t ask her while we’re both heating up lunch.”
-If you don’t hear back about an email you sent for several days, you don’t know whether a response is coming, or if it slipped through the cracks.
+If you don’t hear back for several days about an email you sent, you don’t know whether a response is coming, or if it slipped through the cracks.